 Disclosure of Your Information

 We will not share your information with third parties.
-However some third parties may occasionally have access to areas of the platform where your data is stored for the purposes of providing the platform service, development, testing and fixing of the platform.
+Some third parties may occasionally have access to areas of the platform where your data is stored for the purposes of providing the platform service, development, testing and fixing of the platform.
 In these cases, the third parties will also be bound by data protection agreements that comply with the GDPR.

 Your personal data is not used for any automated decision-making.